 Post-traumatic growth could take five different forms: finding personal strength, gaining appreciation, forming deeper relationships, discovering more meaning in life, and seeing new possibilities.

-What I value most about this book is the honesty.
-Sandberg opens wears her heart on her sleeve and shares the intimate details of her struggle with her husband’s death.
-I appreciate this because Sandberg gives others the opportunity to learn from her struggles and reminds us that we’re able to be resilient and overcome tragedy.
+Sandberg wears her heart on her sleeve and shares intimate details of her struggle with her husband’s death.
+Sandberg gives us the opportunity to learn from her struggles and reminds us that we’re able to be resilient and overcome tragedy.

-If you’re dealing with adversity, this book is for you because it can help you recognize your ability to become more resilient and you’ll find strength in the personal story Sandberg shares.
-I also think that if you have friends struggling with the death of a loved one this book can help you avoid some of the intended mistakes that we make in trying to support our friends and family.
+- You have friends struggling with the death of a loved one – This book can help you avoid some of the unintended mistakes that we make when trying to support our friends and family